-The PM&R Sports Medicine Fellowship at Mayo Clinic is accredited by the Accreditation Council for Graduate Medical Education.
+The PM&R Sports Medicine Fellowship is accredited by the Accreditation Council for Graduate Medical Education.

-The PM&R Sports Medicine Fellowship at Mayo Clinic in Rochester was established in 1990.
+The PM&R Sports Medicine Fellowship at Mayo Clinic's campus in Rochester was established in 1990.
 It is anticipated that one trainee will complete the fellowship each year.

-Our graduates have been successful at obtaining positions in both academic institutions and multispecialty groups, including the Rehabilitation Institute of Chicago, Kessler Institute for Rehabilitation, Hospital for Special Surgery, Johns Hopkins University, Cleveland Clinic, the University of Michigan, the University of Iowa and Mayo Clinic.
+Our graduates have been successful at obtaining positions in both academic institutions and multispecialty groups, including Mayo Clinic, Rehabilitation Institute of Chicago, Kessler Institute for Rehabilitation, Hospital for Special Surgery, Johns Hopkins University, Cleveland Clinic, University of Michigan, University of Iowa, University of Washington and Seattle Swedish Hospital.